microsoft/VoTT/README.md

 It supports the following scenarios:

 - Computer Assisted Tagging of Objects In Video Using Custom implementation of Camshift Algorithm
-- Export Tags to CNTK format for training a CNTK object recognition model.
+- Exporting Tags to CNTK format for training a CNTK object recognition model.
 - Running and validating a trained CNTK object recognition model on new videos to generate stronger models.
 (Windows only for now, GPU recommended)

 ## Table of Contents